evaepel/moon_active/README.md

 pip install ocrspace
 ```

 - [OPTIONAL] The default OCR API key in the code is a free key.
-You can replace it with yours or get a new one [here](https://ocr.space/ocrapi) to get a new key.
+You can replace it with yours or get a new one [here](https://ocr.space/ocrapi).
-You can then replace your key to the 'personal_user_api_key' variable under 'Static vars' at the begining of the parking_permission.py or leave it as it is.
+You can replace your key to the 'personal_user_api_key' variable under 'Static vars' at the begining of parking_permission.py or leave it as it is.

 ### MongoDB

-MongoDB stores data in documents (equivalent to rows in a table).
-A collection in MongoDB is a container of documents (equivalent to a SQL table).
-A database is a container of collections.
 We will use mongoDB in order to store the decisions of whether a vehicle could enter a parking lot or not.

 - Install MongoDB.
 Follow the steps relative to your OS [here](https://docs.mongodb.com/manual/installation/).